 Some think it is a bribe; others call it a tip, but you can call it amateur hour.
 Vegas staff have seen this move a million times, and it doesn’t work as well as people think.

-The reason being; some staff isn’t allowed to take tips, you lose your $20 if the upgrades aren’t available/staff chooses not to upgrade you, and the fact that you can get the upgrade for free anyway if you cleverly & politely ask for it.
-Try asking for a free upgrade.
+The reason being; some staff isn’t allowed to take tips, you lose your $20 or $50 if the upgrades aren’t available/staff chooses not to upgrade you, and the fact that you can get the upgrade for free anyway if you cleverly & politely ask for it.
+Try asking for a free upgrade politely, mention special occasions honestly, and be flexible about room type, view, floor, or check-in time.